AlgoDerivatives/.github/profile/README.md

 ![](./images/algoderivatives_logotype.png)
 # AlgoDerivatives.

-## AlgoDerivatives is a decentralized options and futures marketplace built on and powered by Algorand.
+## AlgoDerivatives is a decentralized options and futures market built on and powered by Algorand.

 This organization contains AlgoDerivatives repositories and projects.